suha-glal/iRemote/README.md

 This project was under the supervison of Dr. Ashraf Khalil

+The application employs mobile devices which contain accelerometers to capture human gestures and interpret the captured gestures. iRemote is an interactive gesture based application built on top of the engine.
+Using iRemote the user can manipulate the power point presentation by using his/her own gestures.(April, 2010 ).

 ##   Introduction
 Gesture-based interaction is a highly useful technique for computer interaction.
 Gesture-based interaction falls under the category of natural user interface (NUI).The use of gesture-based interaction has been heavily used in large screen display manipulation as well as gaming market [1].
 We predict that Gesture-based interaction is the future of computer interaction, but a lot needs to be done to design robust interfaces adapted to this new medium and specify the kind of applications that benefit the most from this type of interaction.